luozichen/NeonBench/docs/neon213.md

 **Sample Generation**:
 > *"**The meaning of life is** not obvious.
 It is a story about the way things change.
 It is a very great story about the great place to go and the future — everything you really expect from the past — of history and"*

+> *"**The meaning of life is** determined.
+Its meaning is derived from the social class and the economic base of it.
+The word’s meaning is derived from the social class and describes a society’s ability to grow.
+It contains"*